Lab report structure

 The introduction can be one of the most difficult sections of a report to write because it is difficult to develop a sense of direction about where to start and how much to include at the beginning.
 Write the introduction in pieces by summarising one study at a time, or one theoretical framework at a time.
 Then return as appropriate to shaping these pieces together to get a sense of the order in which these items can be best placed to most convincingly lead up to the reasoning for your hypothesis.
 Do not forget to also include definitions of any relevant terms and concepts, including the use of acronyms throughout your report.

 In terms of how much word space to allocate to the introduction, it is probably the second most important section, so assign words accordingly.
-For a 2000 word lab report, about 500 words would be a fair figure to aim for, depending on how many words are required to adequately describe the method and results sections.
+For a 2000 word lab report, about 500 words would be a reasonable figure to aim for, depending on how many words are required to adequately describe the method and results sections.
 If these take substantially fewer words, you may be able to increase the introduction accordingly.

 This is a relatively formulaic section in that there is a clearly marked out structure to follow, namely, three sub-sections: participants, materials or apparatus, procedure.
 The method section can be the easiest to write because it follows a straight forward structure.
 Therefore, it is often the best section to start with when writing-up your report.